-Please be aware if you are not registered for VAT then the charging, reclaiming and recording of VAT are not applicable to you, you simply record each transaction as the gross amount without specifying the details of the applicable VAT code.
+Please be aware if you are not registered for VAT then the charging, reclaiming and recording of Value Added Tax are not applicable to you, you simply record each transaction as the gross amount without specifying the details of the applicable classification code.

 Declared to HMRC

 The below codes ensure that each of the net amount and VAT element of a transactions filter through to your return and are declared accurately to HMRC.

 20% (Standard Rate)

 We can start with an easy one which hopefully will be very recognisable.

 This is the standard charge for most products & services that do not fall under other codes.

 Most transactions with VAT registered entities will use this code.

 It is also the rate most likely to be adjusted by HMRC if rates were revised in the future.

 The most recent change came in January 2011 when the rate was increased from 17.5% to 20%.